AlexxNica/ssd/README.md

 ## Run Compass

-If you already have compass installed all you need to do is:
+If you already have Compass installed all you need to do is:

 * `cd docs/sites/all/themes/ssd`
-* 'compass watch'
+* `compass watch`